MAKING OF THE MAPLE LEAF

 Conservation of the items retrieved from the sunken Maple Leaf was a problem.
 Wood and leather objects had been well preserved under water for over 100 years.
 The waters of the St. Johns River are full of plant matter, which slowly deteriorates.
 Oxygen is necessary for deterioration and since there is so much organic matter on the riverbed there is little to no oxygen left to decompose parts of the Maple Leaf.
 Once taken to the surface and to a source of abundant oxygen, materials start to deteriorate quickly.
 Holland and crew learned how to safely preserve their precious finds.
 They learned to treat materials with chemicals, freeze drying and electrical currents to stop oxidation.

 Because of the amount and variety of items that were on-board, this shipwreck site is considered a cultural treasure chest.
-In fact, according to Edwin C. Bearss, former Chief Historian of the United States Department of Interior, National Park Service,
+According to Edwin C. Bearss, former Chief Historian of the United States Department of Interior, National Park Service:

 “The wreck of the Maple Leaf is unsurpassed as a source for Civil War material culture.
 The site combines one of the largest ships sunk during the war, carrying all the worldly goods of more than a thousand soldiers, with a river bottom environment that perfectly preserved the ship and cargo.
 It is the most important repository of Civil War artifacts ever found and probably will remain so.”

-On October 12, 1994, the shipwreck site was designated as a National Historic Landmark, the ONLY historic site with this designation in all of Duval County, FL.
-Of the thousands of artifacts that were recovered from the wreck and preserved, some are on display at the Mandarin Museum and the Museum of Science and History, in Jacksonville.
+On October 12, 1994, the shipwreck site was designated as a National Historic Landmark, the first historic site with this designation in all of Duval County.
+Of the thousands of artifacts that were recovered from the wreck and preserved, some are on display at the Mandarin Museum and the Museum of Science and History in Jacksonville.